|Protestant Reformation, Catholic Counter-Reformation, lead to religious wars.|

 Later English queens and kings, although proclaiming religious tolerance, continued to repress political speech.
 One important moment was the Nov.
 5, 1605 attempt to blow up the Protestant King and Parliament by Guy Fawkes and other Catholic revolutionaries.

-Another famous persecution of this era was that of Galileo Galilei (1564 – 1642).
-Galileo was an Italian mathematician and a professor at the Universties of Padua and Pisa.
+Many people were persecuted by the church in Italy.
+One famous philosopher who was burned at the stake in 1600 for his beliefs was Giordano Bruno.
+His mistake was proposing that the earth revolved around the sun, which was really just another star.
+Another who was persecuted during this era was Galileo Galilei (1564 – 1642).
+Galileo was, an Italian mathematician and a professor at the Universties of Padua and Pisa.
 He carried out many studies in mathematics and technology involving water pumps, engines, compasses and telescopes and other instruments.
 Galileo’s astronomical observations convinced him of the truth of Nicholas Copernicus’ heliocentric theory.
 Between 1612 and 1632 he skirted dangerous confrontation with church authorities, but was finally forced to recant his views publicly under threat of torture.

 Germany was torn apart by the Thirty Years War between the Catholic League and the Protestant Union, (1616-1648) and death toll was around 14 million.The fighting and oppression took place on both sides: The historic massacres of the Catholics by Protestants, such as the one led by Oliver Cromwell in Ireland were so well remembered that they continued to spur sporadic religious conflicts in the late 20th century.